 A beautiful path to unity through self-knowledge

-Yoga emerged in antiquity more than 2,500 years ago.
+Yoga arose in antiquity more than 2,500 years ago.
 This is confirmed by the “Vedas”, ancient records of Indian sages.
-Since then, it has branched out into many streams.
-The yogis of antiquity, based on their experience, interpreted the teachings in their own way.
-Each branch has a different approach, but the goal remains the same: to achieve harmony with oneself and with everything around one.
+Since then, it has branched into many currents.
+The yogis of old, based on their experience, interpreted the teachings in their own way.
+Each branch has a different approach, but the objective remains the same: to achieve harmony with itself and with everything around it.

 What is yoga?

-The word “Yoga” in Sanskrit is translated as “unity”.
-Although Raja Yoga’s founder, Patanjali, teaches that the main component is action and condition.
-Performing the prescribed actions leads to certain conditions.
-When a person takes control of his mind through discipline, he begins to experience the merging of himself with the Higher consciousness, which is transcendental, that is, beyond the limits of the small ego.
+The word “Yoga” in Sanskrit is translated as “unity.”
+While the founder of Raja Yoga, Patanjali, teaches that the main component is action and condition.
+Carrying out the prescribed actions leads to certain conditions.
+When a person takes control of his mind through discipline, he begins to experience the fusion of himself with the Higher consciousness, which is transcendental, that is, beyond the limits of the little ego.
 This is the state of yoga.
 Such experiences are real enlightenment.
-In yoga, specific practices are described that help to achieve this state of mind.
-Along with this, consciousness is developed, because only being “here and now” does what Patanjali says: when thoughts are restricted, consciousness returns to its natural state.
+In yoga, specific practices that help achieve this state of mind are described.
+Along with this, consciousness develops, because just being “here and now” does what Patanjali says: when thoughts are restricted, consciousness returns to its natural state.

 10 Benefits of Yoga

-We can give you a thousand and one reasons to make room in your life for this transformative practice.
-However, we will list them in a few simple points since the magnitude of deepening yogic practice is impossible to summarize in a few lines.
+We can give a thousand and one reasons to give this transformative practice space in your life.
+However we will list them in some simple points since the magnitude of deepening in the yogic practice is impossible to summarize in a few lines.

-- Flexibility: It makes us flexible on a mental and muscular level.
-Sustained and committed work helps the body to incorporate new information, relaxing muscles and fascia, developing a capacity for flexibility that will surprise us the deeper we go into the practice.
-In parallel, our mind will become more serene and plastic to the change.
+- Flexibility: It makes us flexible at the mental and muscular level.
+Sustained and committed work helps the body to incorporate new information, relaxing muscles and fascia, developing a capacity for flexibility that will surprise us how much deeper we practice.
+At the same time, our mind will become more calm and plastic to change.

 - Weight: Helps to reduce body weight.
-The types of dynamic yoga improve the metabolism and accelerate the process of weight loss, and in the elimination of toxins accumulated in our body for years.
+The types of dynamic yoga improve metabolism and accelerate the process of weight loss, and in the elimination of toxins accumulated in our body over the years.

-- Spine: Improves the health of our spine notably.
-Practically all yogic disciplines work actively on the spine as it is where the kundalini energy is based.
-Regular practice contributes to improving the health of our back, reducing pain and discomfort and strengthening the supporting muscles of the back.
+- Spinal column: Improves the health of our spine markedly.
+Virtually all yogic disciplines actively work on the spine since it is where the kundalini energy is located.
+Regular practice contributes to improving the health of our back, reducing aches and pains and strengthening the supporting muscles of the back.

-- Bone system: By actively working with the balance and displacement of weight in different asanas, it allows the bone structure to be strengthened notably, and in the initial stages stops the development of diseases such as osteoporosis or arthrosis.
+- Bone system: By actively working with balance and weight shifting in different asanas, it allows to strengthen the bone structure in a remarkable way, and in the initial stages stops the development of diseases such as osteoporosis or osteoarthritis.

-- It reduces the risks of developing certain diseases.
-Some of its effects are that it normalizes blood pressure, notably improves the work of the cardiovascular system, helps with the health of the gastrointestinal tract, is an activator of the lymphatic and immune systems, regulates blood circulation and prevents the development of diabetes mellitus.
+- Reduces the risks of developing certain diseases.
+Some of its effects are that it normalizes blood pressure, notably improves the work of the cardiovascular system, helps with the health of the gastrointestinal tract, activates the lymphatic and immune systems, regulates blood circulation and prevents the development of diabetes mellitus.

-- Improves pain: Whether it is chronic pain or occasional pain, the practice of yoga combined with meditation becomes a great painkiller.
-Learning gives us practical tools to relate to physical pain, and how to approach it from a meditative practice.
+- Improves pain: Whether it is chronic or occasional pain, the practice of yoga together with meditation becomes a great pain reliever.
+Learning gives us practical tools to relate to physical pain, and how to approach it from meditative practice.

-- Well-being: The practice contributes positively to your self-image, besides bombarding your body with a super positive hormonal cocktail, helping you feel safer and stronger.
-It makes it easier to deal with bad habits and modify them for a healthier lifestyle, as well as actively contributing to discovering your true purpose.
+- Well-being: Practice contributes positively to your self-image, in addition to bombarding your body with a super positive hormonal cocktail, helping you feel more secure and strong.
+It becomes easier to deal with bad habits and modify them for a healthier lifestyle, in addition to actively contributing to discovering your true purpose.

-- Improves your mood and health: Regular practice makes you more cheerful and energetic.
-One of the central philosophies of yoga is to help you stay in the present moment, enjoying the perfection of this moment as it is, no matter how adverse the situation looks.
-Meditation and the sustained practice of detachment, allows you to observe difficult situations from another prism, keeping your center and inner peace unaltered.
-Ayurveda, which is part of the physical and nutritional aspect of classical yoga, also provides advice on how to maintain a proper nutrition and lifestyle, and to keep your energy levels high without resorting to stimuli – doping (coffee, cigarettes, energy drinks).
+- Improve your mood and health: Regular practice makes you more cheerful and energetic.
+One of the central philosophies of yoga is to help you stay in the present moment, enjoying the perfection of this moment as it is, regardless of how adverse the situation you are in may appear.
+Meditation and the sustained practice of detachment, allows you to observe difficult situations from another prism, keeping your center and inner peace unchanged.
+Ayurveda, which is part of the physical and nutritional aspect of classical yoga, also offers advice on how to maintain proper nutrition and lifestyle, and how to keep your energy levels high without resorting to stimuli-doping (coffee, cigarettes, drinks energy).

-- Socializing: Yoga is certainly a great “softener” for the heart.
-It helps you to be more open and contact with like-minded people.
-The philosophy centered on service, compassion, and generosity coupled with service, allows you to develop extraordinary qualities that will impact very positively on your relationship with other people, building healthy and true bonds.
+Socialize: Yoga is undoubtedly a great “softener” of the armor.
+It helps you to be more open and to contact like-minded people.
+The philosophy focused on service, compassion, and generosity together with service, allows you to develop extraordinary qualities that will have a very positive impact on your relationship with other people, building healthy and true bonds.